saveme712/CoHClient/README.md

 # CoHClient
-A client that allows for various manipulations of City of Heroes.
+A modification that allows for various manipulations of the City of Heroes client.

 ## Homecoming
 This client targets homecoming.
 The provided offsets are for homecoming and must be updated by hand.
 This can